CraftAcademyLabs/ca_course/atm_challenge/step_6_2.md

 * Note that we are using a Symbol rather than a String to set `account_status`.
 * You need to write a test for what happens if an account is `:disabled`
 * You need to update the output of every test that assumes that withdrawal was successful.

+**You are on your own here.
+If you are unsure on how to proceed make sure to go over the methods we've already created.
+This is a highly repetitive process at the moment.
+All the answers lies in in front of you. ;-) Good luck!**